thomaswilburn/radio-v2/readme.rst

 By default, the app is run from Express (via ``server.js`` that proxies requests for remote feed XML, since many podcasts are not published with an Access-Control-Allow-Origin header.
 Otherwise, the client-side code is entirely static files and doesn't technically require an actual server for hosting.

 Application UI and rendering logic is built via custom elements, all of which extend ``lib/element-base.js``.
 This base class provides the ability to automatically bind methods, mirror properties, and populate/access the element's shadow root.
 Templates for each element are loaded by the static ``define`` method from a separate HTML file.
-Since this process is async (using ``fetch()``), code that accesses custom element properties and methods use ``customElements.whenDefined()`` to ensure that their dependencies are ready first.
+Since this process is async (using ``fetch()``), modules that access custom element properties and methods use ``customElements.whenDefined()`` to ensure that their dependencies are ready first.

 The main components on the page, loaded from an inline module, are: